Web Style Guide Overview

 Responsive Web Design

-• Responsive web design makes the Rush website look good and function properly at any size regardless of device.
+• Responsive web design makes the RUSH website look good and function properly at any size regardless of device.

 • The HTML is constructed such that a single set of HTML works across all devices and screen sizes.